- Neck Pain Relief Stretches Video

 Those are the reasons why your neck hurts when you turn your head and also why you may feel constant headache (or tension headache, if you prefer).
 The tension headache is that feeling that something is compressing your head and nothing can make it go away: you may take some pain killers and if you’re lucky, pain or some of the pain will go away, but the tension remains.

 So, back to the splenius capitis: using your thumb and your index finger, look for a tiny painful muscle that goes from the neck to the bottom of the skull: it hurts like hell, so you should find it in seconds.

 Now, pinch it, roll it, massage it as much and for as long as you can until it starts hurting less (I suggest you lie down to do this because this may take a while and cause some tension & stress in your arm or shoulder).

-Generally speaking, you should never keep your arms lifted for a long period of time, especially if your neck hurts or if you suffer from neck or shoulder pain, or back pain either.
+Generally speaking, you should never keep your arms lifted for a long period of time, especially if your neck hurts or if you suffer from shoulder pain, or back pain either.

 Like for the most of us, our poor friend here doesn’t have a clue of what to do about the pain and is massaging the wrong area.